iCliniq Logo

 What Are the Tests Used for the Diagnosis of Gallstones?

-• Positive Murphy’s Sign on Physical Examination: This test is done when the examiner places his hand at the coastal margin in the right upper abdominal area and asks the patient to breathe deeply.
+• Positive Murphy’s Sign on Physical Examination: This test is done when the examiner places the hand at the coastal margin in the right upper abdominal area and asks the patient to breathe deeply.
 The patient stops breathing because of pain when the examiner touches the inflamed gallbladder.

 • Abdominal Ultrasound: Ultrasound remains the first line and best technique to diagnose gallstones.
 This test is most commonly used.
 The test is done by moving the device (transducer) back and forth across the stomach area.
 While doing so, the transducer takes images of the abdomen.